-Medical malpractice cases generally involve allegations of negligent care against a doctor, hospital, or another medical provider.
+Medical negligence cases generally involve allegations of negligent care against a doctor, hospital, or another medical provider.
 If the plaintiff can prove there was negligence, he or she is entitled to recover monetary damages.
 Florida law generally recognizes three categories of damages in personal injury cases: economic, noneconomic, and punitive.

 The most common form of damages are intended to compensate the plaintiff for actual economic losses suffered as a result of the health care provider’s malpractice.
 These are known as “economic” or “actual” damages.
 This includes any costs incurred for past and future medical care necessary to correct the negligent doctor’s mistake and any necessary rehabilitation, such as physical therapy or home nursing care.

 Economic damages also cover most, but not all, of the plaintiff’s lost wages and earnings while recovering from the health care provider’s negligence.
-Under Florida law, a successful medical malpractice plaintiff is only entitled to receive “80 percent of wage loss and loss of earning capacity.”
+Under Florida law, a successful medical negligence plaintiff is only entitled to receive “80 percent of wage loss and loss of earning capacity.”

 In contrast to actual or economic damages, noneconomic damages (sometimes called “general damages”) refers to current and future losses that cannot be properly quantified.
 In other words, there is no way to quantify a plaintiff’s ongoing pain following a malpractice incident, even though it is quite real.
 Florida law defines noneconomic damages as any award designed to compensate the plaintiff for the following: